HALL’S INDEPENDENT BATTALION VOLUNTEER SHAPRSHOOTERS

 Highest Rank: Pvt.

 The paper trail of Pvt.
-McLelland’s unit affiliation within the U.S. Army is somewhat difficult to follow.
-However, it is very possible that having entered the military as a “sharpshooter” the teenaged warrior wished to retain that distinction but could only do so by departing Hall’s Battalion for the 1st MI Sharp Shooters before Halls’ lost its special identity by being assimilated into the 16th Michigan Infantry.
+Mcelland’s unit affiliations is somewhat difficult to follow.
+To make a long story short, it appears that having entered the military as a “sharpshooter” the teenaged warrior wished to retain that distinction throughout his period of service, but could only do so by departing Hall’s Battalion for the 1st MI Sharpshooters before Hall’s lost its special identity by being assimilated into the 16th Michigan Infantry.

-Post war personal information on Private McLelland is very limited.
-At some point he married.
-He and wife Eliza Jane produced three daughters, Idyl, Evelyn, one unidentified, and a son, Winfred.
-Frank’s occupation is not known.
-In April, 1905 Frank and Eliza moved from Michigan to Snohomish, WA where they set up household at Blackman’s Lake.
+In April, 1905 Frank and Eliza moved from Michigan to Snohomish Co., WA.
+There, they set up their household at Blackman’s Lake.
 Most likely the move was made so they could be near their adult children and grandchildren.